jsv-datascientist/finance_document_reader_chatbot/README.md

 ## **1. Install the dependencies**

+- Create .env file in root folder of the project and add the OPENAI_API_KEY key.

 - Create a conda or python environment and install all the depencies in requirements.txt

 ```